Cornerstone Paleo Diet Rules and 7 Keys for Success

 - Serving of animal protein

-- A TBSP or two of healthy fat i.e. olive oil or avocado
+- Some healthy fat like olive oil or avocado

 What is acceptable and what’s not (*This list is not all-encompassing; it’s just to get you started!)

-Veggies: All non-starchy veggies such as lettuce, spinach, kale, broccoli, zucchini, peppers, cucumbers, tomatoes, carrots etc.
+Veggies: lettuce, spinach, kale, broccoli, zucchini, peppers, cucumbers, tomatoes, carrots,

 Animal Protein: chicken, eggs, turkey, pork, tuna, salmon, lean beef, lean steak

-Healthy fats: walnuts, almonds, grass-fed butter, seeds, avocado, olive oil, coconut oil.
-Peanuts/peanut butter is a legume and therefore not recommended.
+Healthy fats: walnuts, almonds, butter, seeds, avocado, olive oil, coconut oil

-An ideal day of Paleo eating might look like this:
+An ideal Paleo diet day may look like this:

 - Omelette – pepper, onion, or your favorite veggies, 2 eggs, 1-2 eggs whites for added protein, with sliced avocado on top